 Professor Edward Blakely

-Edward Blakely is Honorary Professor of Urban Policy at the US Studies Centre, having previously served for two years as Executive Director of the Office of Recovery and Development Administration, the "recovery czar" for New Orleans following the devastation of hurricane Katrina.
+Edward Blakely was previously an honorary professor at the US Studies Centre.
+He currently serves as a District Commissioner on the Greater Sydney Commission.
+He previously served for two years as Executive Director of the Office of Recovery and Development Administration, the "recovery czar" for New Orleans following the devastation of hurricane Katrina.

 One of the world's leading scholars and practitioners of urban policy, Blakely has been Dean of the School of Urban Planning and Development at the University of Southern California and Dean of the Robert J. Milano Graduate School of Management and Urban Policy, New School University in New York City.
 He has also held professorial appointments at the University of California Berkeley, the University of Southern California and the University of Sydney.